GoogleCloudPlatform/puppet-google-compute/README.md

   A nested object resource

+##### http_health_check/host
+  The value of the host header in the HTTP health check request.
+  If left empty (default value), the public IP on behalf of which this health check is performed will be used.

+##### http_health_check/request_path
+  The request path of the HTTP health check request.
+  The default value is /.

+##### http_health_check/port
+  The TCP port number for the HTTP health check request.
+  The default value is 80.

+##### http_health_check/port_name
+  Port name as defined in InstanceGroup#NamedPort#name.
+If both port and port_name are defined, port takes precedence.

+##### http_health_check/proxy_header
+  Specifies the type of proxy header to append before sending data to the backend, either NONE or PROXY_V1.
+The default is NONE.

 ##### `https_health_check`

   A nested object resource

+##### https_health_check/host
+  The value of the host header in the HTTPS health check request.
+  If left empty (default value), the public IP on behalf of which this health check is performed will be used.

+##### https_health_check/request_path
+  The request path of the HTTPS health check request.
+  The default value is /.

+##### https_health_check/port
+  The TCP port number for the HTTPS health check request.
+  The default value is 443.

+##### https_health_check/port_name
+  Port name as defined in InstanceGroup#NamedPort#name.
+If both port and port_name are defined, port takes precedence.

+##### https_health_check/proxy_header
+  Specifies the type of proxy header to append before sending data to the backend, either NONE or PROXY_V1.
+The default is NONE.

 ##### `tcp_health_check`

   A nested object resource

+##### tcp_health_check/request
+  The application data to send once the TCP connection has been established (default value is empty).
+If both request and response are empty, the connection establishment alone will indicate health.
+The request data can only be ASCII.

+##### tcp_health_check/response
+  The bytes to match against the beginning of the response data.
+If left empty (the default value), any response will indicate health.
+The response data can only be ASCII.

+##### tcp_health_check/port
+  The TCP port number for the TCP health check request.
+  The default value is 443.

+##### tcp_health_check/port_name
+  Port name as defined in InstanceGroup#NamedPort#name.
+If both port and port_name are defined, port takes precedence.

+##### tcp_health_check/proxy_header
+  Specifies the type of proxy header to append before sending data to the backend, either NONE or PROXY_V1.
+The default is NONE.

 ##### `ssl_health_check`

   A nested object resource

+##### ssl_health_check/request
+  The application data to send once the SSL connection has been established (default value is empty).
+If both request and response are empty, the connection establishment alone will indicate health.
+The request data can only be ASCII.

+##### ssl_health_check/response
+  The bytes to match against the beginning of the response data.
+If left empty (the default value), any response will indicate health.
+The response data can only be ASCII.

+##### ssl_health_check/port
+  The TCP port number for the SSL health check request.
+  The default value is 443.

+##### ssl_health_check/port_name
+  Port name as defined in InstanceGroup#NamedPort#name.
+If both port and port_name are defined, port takes precedence.

+##### ssl_health_check/proxy_header
+  Specifies the type of proxy header to append before sending data to the backend, either NONE or PROXY_V1.
+The default is NONE.

 ##### Output-only properties